About

 Most recently I was Creative Director for Creator Marketplaces at Epic Games, leading brand for Quixel, Sketchfab and Fab, and working as Principal Brand Designer across the Unreal Engine ecosystem and Fortnite.

-Orby started as me trying to understand code and 3D on the web.
-What it feels like to build something alone, from scratch — which, after being laid off from Epic, felt like exactly the right thing to do.
+Orby started as me trying to understand code and 3D on the web — building something alone from scratch, which after being laid off from Epic felt like the right thing to do.
 I couldn't find a viewer that pushed realism as far as I wanted, or had enough controls to be truly useful, so I started building one.
-I'm not a developer, and I'd rather say that upfront before anyone opens the repo and wonders what I was thinking.
+I'm a designer, not a full-time developer — AI-assisted coding was part of the process, but the goal was always a viewer worth actually using.

 If you're in games or 3D and need a creative director or brand designer who gets that world, I'd love to hear from you.
 Orby is a passion project, not a business — so yes, I'm available.